Resistance of mosquito pupae to desiccation

 Success will depend on the quality of applications received, funding, and meeting the minimum criteria required in terms of language and academic qualifications.

-Further general information and the on-line application form for Postgraduate Study at Durham University is available at here.
+Further general information and the on-line application form for Postgraduate Study at Durham University is available here.

 If you are interested in applying, please contact Dr Olena Riabinina with a CV, contact details of at least two referees, evidence of English language ability, evidence of qualifications and a detailed covering explaining your interest in this project research project and your future career plans.